How do you really turn your passion into profit and get paid doing what you love?

 Write down 5 main keyword phrases that describe each topic and what it does.

-You want good amount of searches for keyword phrases related to your topic and reasonable level of competition.
+You want a large number of searches for keyword phrases related to your topic and reasonable level of competition.
 Focus on medium and low-competition keyword phrases.
 The average monthly searches for the main keyword phrases for your niche or topic should be at least 10,000 or more.

 If you’re planning to create a product, you want the keyword phrases related to your product idea to generate average monthly searches of about 50,000 or more.
 Lots of searches indicate that there are lots of people potentially interested in your product.